jfhbrook/crystalfontz/docs/api/crystalfontz.dbus/index.md

 # DBus API Overview

 The `crystalfontz` library includes a DBus service and client.
-This service allows for multitenancy on Linux - the centralized service controls the serial bus, and clients - including `crystalfontzctl` - can connect to the service.
+This service allows for multitenancy on Linux - the centralized service controls the serial bus, and clients - including `python3 -m crystalfontz.dbus.client` - can connect to the service.

 The DBus APIs largely depend on the [sdbus](https://pypi.org/project/sdbus/) Python library, which in turn depends on the [sd-bus](https://www.freedesktop.org/software/systemd/man/latest/sd-bus.html) library.
 This means that, effectively, the DBus API is only available on Linux. `sdbus` is therefore an optional dependency, under the `dbus` extra.